Clan Rising

 What does the surname Bakker mean?

-Occupational — the baker, from bakken, to bake.
+Occupational, the baker, from bakken, to bake.
 A guild trade of the Dutch towns, and one of the most common occupational surnames of the country.
-The Bakker baked the town's bread, a respectable guild craft, and the name is the exact Dutch cousin of the English Baker and German Bäcker — sometimes anglicised straight back to Baker in the diaspora.
+The Bakker baked the town's bread, a respectable guild craft, and the name is the exact Dutch cousin of the English Baker and German Bäcker, sometimes anglicised straight back to Baker in the diaspora.

-Is Bakker a Dutch surname?
+Is Bakker Dutch or Belgian?

 How old is the Bakker surname?

-The Bakker baked the town's bread, a respectable guild craft, and the name is the exact Dutch cousin of the English Baker and German Bäcker — sometimes anglicised straight back to Baker in the diaspora.
+The Bakker baked the town's bread, a respectable guild craft, and the name is the exact Dutch cousin of the English Baker and German Bäcker, sometimes anglicised straight back to Baker in the diaspora.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Bakker name took its modern form within that long settlement.

 What is the Bakker family known for?

-The baker — a guild trade of the towns.
-The Bakker baked the town's bread, a respectable guild craft, and the name is the exact Dutch cousin of the English Baker and German Bäcker — sometimes anglicised straight back to Baker in the diaspora.
+The baker, a guild trade of the towns.
+The Bakker baked the town's bread, a respectable guild craft, and the name is the exact Dutch cousin of the English Baker and German Bäcker, sometimes anglicised straight back to Baker in the diaspora.

 Is De Bakker the same family as Bakker?